mcbookshelf/bookshelf/modules/bs.spline/README.md

 ## 🧣 Bookshelf Spline

-Create and manipulate smooth curves from control points.
+Create smooth curves from control points in Minecraft datapacks.
+Supports Bézier, Catmull-Rom, B-Spline, Hermite, and Linear interpolation.

 > *"Do not go where the path may lead, go instead where there is no path and leave a trail."*
 >